 You might say, we have an abundance of Gospel waiting for you.

 If you’d like to know more about our church, our pastor, listen to some of his sermons, and read his other writings, check out our website by clicking the name below.
-If you’d like to help us out, go to the website, and click the “GIVE” button in the top right corner.
+If you’d like to help us out, go to the website, and click the menu and when it drops down click on the “GIVE” button.